it-dkt/avg.NET/README.md

 ### EVENT column
 The column EVENT is the name of Javascript function should be executed when the message is shown.
-If the EVENT column has the value 'getCommands', and the message is shown, the Javascript code *getCommands()* needs to be resolved by the browser's Javascript runtime.
+If the EVENT column has the value 'getCommands', and the message is shown, the function *getCommands()* needs to be resolved as a Javascript function.
-So, the function need to be defined in the *avg.js* or in the scene specific .js file in the *scene-js* folder.
+So, the function need to be defined in the *avg.js* or in the scene specific .js file in the *scene-js* folder, as the child of the object *sceneEvents*.
-(The function 'getCommands()' is defined in *avg.js*, so it doesn't need specific .js file.)
+Some event functions are defined in *avg.js*, so they can be used as event by default.

+One message can have multi events.
+For example, if EVENT column has the value 'func1,func2', and TEXT column has the value '^msg1^msg2', the messages and events are shown as the order:
+1. event 'func1' are executed
+1. text 'msg1' is shown
+1. event 'func2' are executed
+1. text 'msg2' is shown

 ### TEXT column
 The text content of the message.